General (scope, time limits)

 Portugal has 36 external border posts, of which 8 are air border posts and 28 are maritime border posts.
 SEF is responsible for border controls, including for refusing entry and exit from the territory.
-The overwhelming majority of border procedures has been systematically conducted at Lisbon Airport.
+The overwhelming majority of border procedures used to be conducted at Lisbon Airport.